Hey you thanks for visiting my site,

 While antimicrobials effectively reduce PWD, they contribute to antimicrobial resistance (AMR) in the pig gut, posing a risk to humans through pork consumption or direct contact.

-To address PWD in the absence of antibiotics which were banned for use as growth promotor in 2006, the use of zinc oxide (ZnO) became popular, but its environmental impact led to restrictions.
+To address PWD in the absence of antibiotics which were banned for use as growth promoter in 2006, the use of zinc oxide (ZnO) became popular, but its environmental impact led to restrictions.

 The European Commission limited zinc-containing compounds in food-producing species to a maximum of 150 ppm/L of feed as of 2022.